CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 Outsiders, but also inner perpetrators, can try for various reasons (spying, revenge, malice, frustration) to steal, manipulate or destroy data carriers.
 The manipulations range from the unauthorized access to sensitive data about content modification of data to the destruction of data carriers.

-### 2 8 Malicious programs in transferred files or on data carriersIf the work environment is insufficiently secured against malicious programs, malicious programs could be located on data media that are forwarded to external users.
+### 2 8 Malicious programs in transferred files or on data carriers
+If the work environment is insufficiently secured against malicious programs, malicious programs could be located on data media that are forwarded to external users.
 This could destroy or corrupt the stored data, but above all IT systems at the receiving end could be compromised.
 But the loss of image and the financial damage caused by malicious programs are also of great importance.

 ### 2 9 Unauthorized copying of information or data media